 Women's Sexuality & Wellbeing

 Sex researchers are continually gaining greater understanding as to how the body and the mind work together, both to the detriment and to the healing of sexual function.
-Kinsey researchers investigating female sexuality target special problems, such as women who have had a hysterectomy, cancer survivors, and the effects of sexual violence on women and girls .
+Kinsey researchers investigating female sexuality target special problems, such as cancer survivors, and the effects of sexual violence on women and girls .

 This research is also meant to reach and aid women and men of various ages and ethnicities, who are struggling with physical and emotional barriers that affect their sexual lives and relationships.

-Research examining chronic conditions resulting from unregulated uterine and vaginal neurophysiology and sexual consequences and side effects of long-term oral contraceptive use is also being undertaken.
+Research examining chronic conditions resulting from sexual consequences and side effects of long-term oral contraceptive use has also being undertaken.